marcanuy/marcanuy.github.io/en/projects/_posts/2014-09-16-trended-tweets.md

 tags: Laravel PHP Bootstrap
 ---

-Daily selection of the best tweets in countries based in their trending topics.
+Daily selection of the best tweets for each country supported by Twitter based in their trending topics.